intlify/bundle-tools/packages/unplugin-vue-i18n/README.md

 - **Default:** `true`

 > [!IMPORTANT]
-> 'jitCompilation' option is deprected in v5.
+> 'jitCompilation' option is deprecated in v5.
 > This option will be supported with vue-i18n until v9 latest version.

-Whether locale mesages should be compiled by JIT (Just in Time) compilation with vue-i18n's message compiler.
+Whether locale messages should be compiled by JIT (Just in Time) compilation with vue-i18n's message compiler.

 JIT compilation has been supported since vue-i18n v9.3.
 This means that since v9 was released until now, the message compiler compiles to executable JavaScript code, however it did not work in the CSP environment.
-Also, since this was an AOT (Ahead of Time) compilation, it was not possible to dynamically retrieve locale messages from the back-end Database and compose locale mesages with programatic.
+Also, since this was an AOT (Ahead of Time) compilation, it was not possible to dynamically retrieve locale messages from the back-end Database and compose locale messages with programatic.

 > [!WARNING]
-> Enabling JIT compilation causes the message compiler to generate AST objects for locale mesages instead of JavaScript code.
+> Enabling JIT compilation causes the message compiler to generate AST objects for locale messages instead of JavaScript code.
 If you pre-compile locale messages with a tool such as the [Intlify CLI](https://github.com/intlify/cli) and import them dynamically, you need to rebuild that resource.

 About JIT compilation, See [here](https://vue-i18n.intlify.dev/guide/advanced/optimization.html#jit-compilation)